zbtolon/get-support/ts_overview.md

 * You can [check the status page](/docs/get-support/ViewStatus.html#viewing-bluemix-status) to determine that the trouble you are experiencing is not a known issue with the platform, service, or a runtime.
 * You can use the [Support Center](/docs/get-support/howtogetsupport.html#using-avatar) to search the documentation and Stack Overflow forum.
 * You can use the Support Center to access Stack Overflow and developerWorks Answers to search and [ask questions](/docs/get-support/howtogetsupport.html#asking-a-question).
-* You can use the compiled list of common issues and solutions in the following sections.